PUSHKIN'S POEMS

 But what on earth is to be done?

-She turns them all down, everyone.
+She turns them all down, everyone:

-I give up, I do.
+I wont, I refuse.
 She's always gloomy,

 Roaming the woodlands, sad and lonely."